CLIMA-VECTO/vecto-airdrag/README.md

             VECTO-CSE
           ============

-Copyright: 2014 EUROPEAN COMMISSION
+Copyright : 2014 EUROPEAN COMMISSION
-Developed by TU-Graz, on behalf of DG CLIMA, supported by JRC.
+Developed : by TU-Graz, on behalf of DG CLIMA, supported by JRC.
+License   : EUPL

 A Constant Speed Evaluation tool for tests performed on Heavy-duty vehicles.